leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can night blindness be treated?
 - Will taking vitamins work for night blindness?
 - Is there gene treatment/therapy for night blindness?
-- Can eyedrops or surgery treat night blindness?
+- Can [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} or surgery treat night blindness?
 - What should I avoid if I have night blindness?
 - How can I confirm if I have night blindness?
 - Is there any treatment for night blindness?